 The jacket itself is single-breasted with a 3-button front, although the notch lapels roll over the top button, leaving the center button most functional.
 It has a comfortably large fit with padded shoulders and roped sleeveheads.
 It is also ventless.

 Don’s sport coat has his usual pockets – a welted breast pocket and straight flapped hip pockets – with one button on each cuff.

 Don wears a pair of dark brown wool trousers with his sport coat.
 Not much is seen of the trousers other than the plain-hemmed bottoms and the fact that they have belt loops.
 Given their fit and Don’s preference, they are almost definitely flat front rather than pleated.

-Don wears a crisp white shirt no different than his usual dress shirts with its point collar, front placket, breast pocket, and double cuffs.
+Don wears a crisp white cotton shirt no different than his usual dress shirts with its point collar, front placket, breast pocket, and double cuffs.
 The cuffs are fastened by a set of gold square links with a brown faux wood rectangular stone in the center.

 Don’s slim silk necktie is is a deep red that nicely brings out the overcheck in his sport coat.
 There is a small white “squiggle” pattern in the center that likely has some significance to the tie manufacturer.
 The only descriptions that I and my girlfriend could muster is that the pattern looks “sorta like Texas” or a “distorted fleur-de-lis”.